Kitware/trame/docs/content/docs/tutorial-setup-vtk.md

 **Notes**:
  - `venv` was added in Python 3.3.
- - On mac with Arm architecture, VTK is only available on Python 3.9
+ - On a Mac with ARM architecture, VTK is only available with Python 3.9.

 ## Running the application